 A graphic showing four inventory best practices, from carrying safety stock to the use of batch/lot tracking.

-Inventory management is critical in strengthening companies supply chain because it helps to stabilize the dynamics between customer demand, storage space, and cash restraints.
+Inventory management is critical in strengthening companies’ supply chains because it helps to stabilize the dynamics between customer demand, storage space, and cash restraints.

 What Is Inventory Turnover?

-Inventory turnover is the number of times a company sells or uses an item in a specific timeframe, which can reveal whether a company has too much inventory on hand.
+Inventory turnover is the number of times a company sells or uses an item in a specific timeframe.
+This metric can reveal whether a company keeps too much or too little inventory on hand.
 To determine inventory turnover, use the following equations:

 Average inventory = (Beginning Inventory + Ending Inventory) / 2